Want to fuel creativity in the workplace and keep your employees happy and engaged? It may be time to rethink your creative workspace.

 Hopefully, when the creative firm or department you oversee took occupancy of your current space, someone put a lot of effort into deciding how it should look and feel.
 But whether that was five, 10 or 20 years ago, it’s possible that nobody has thought much about the layout since.
 If you’re an agency owner or in-house manager, maybe it’s time to give office design some attention.

 Even if you’ve been mindful of the work environment, you might be surprised to learn that your ideas about an ideal workspace may differ from those of your employees.
-A recent survey by The Creative Group (see infographic below) found that managers and workers disagree on the best office setting for sparking creativity.
+A survey by The Creative Group (see infographic below) found that managers and workers disagree on the best office setting for sparking creativity.

 Turns out, there is no one right answer.